ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example reruns the `myjobrun` job for instances `9-10`.
-The name of the resubmitted job is `myjobresubmit`.
+The following example reruns the `myjobrun` job run for instances `9-10`.
+The name of the resubmitted job run is `myjobresubmit`.

 ```
 ibmcloud ce jobrun resubmit --name myjobresubmit --jobrun myjobrun --array-indices 9-10